DrPhilippBillion/1R_ShipmentTracking/1R_ShipmentTracking.md

 The impact of this "clean" approach is quite limited.
 The data consumer will still be able to make call on the preferred LogisticsObject, but get the results linked to the ONE Record reference object.
 The practical implementation is provided further down.

 # Data use

 As an assumption, all data is provided by a single data owner in the following example.
 In a more sophisticated setting, carrier, GHA, and/or other parties might provide milestones along the supply chain.
 In that case, only links to external systems will be provided, and additional calls will be required by the data consumer to follow the linked data.

 ## Request design

-The structure of URIs in ONE Record is left to the providing party with some limitating frame conditions.
-Many parties prefer tokenized URIs like
+The basic structure of ONE Record URIs is as follows:

+Link to the LO: {AUTHORITY}/organizations/{organizationID}/los/{loID}
+Link to all events connected with the LO: {AUTHORITY}/organizations/{organizationID}/los/{loID}/events Link to a specific event connected with the LO: {AUTHORITY}/organizations/{organizationID}/los/{loID}/events/{eventID}

+Many parties prefer tokenized loIDs like

 ```http
 1r.logistics-data.com/organizations/speed-airline/los/a92eo